CramBL/mdns-scanner/README.md

 mdns-scanner dump-default-config [--output <FILE>]
 ```

-The config can be placed in the usual places you'd expect apps to store the config files.
+The config can be placed in the user config directory, dump the config or see the [default_config.toml](./docs/default_config.toml) for where that is for your system.

-The command-line arguments take precedence over configuration files, after looking for `mdns-scanner.toml` in common config directories, any command-line arguments are applied to the final configuration.
+The command-line arguments take precedence over configuration files, after looking for `mdns-scanner.toml` in the user config directory, any command-line arguments are applied to the final configuration.